marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 What if we instead could hand over that control of creating the object to an external service, that is inverting the control.

-The "How" gets clear when you combine it with dependency injection.
+The "How" gets clear when you combine it with dependency injection:

 ```csharp
 class Foo(Bar bar)